ArnoVdH/photoblog/content/blog/2019/childfree.md

 ### Ecological

-These are the most generalizable arguments of them all, and least personal.
+Most argument against children, I think, are dependant on one's own valuation of certain experiences or outlook in life.
+But the ecological arguments go beyond those and have harder, more weighty moral value.
 While not conclusive, they are something that everyone should be aware and take account of.

-A child is an extra human being that consumes and pollutes.
+The idea boiles down to this: a child, any child, is an extra human being that consumes and pollutes.
+Especially in the West, where we have a carbon footprint multiple times larger than those in the developing world.
+So every extra person is an extra burden on our planetary carbon capacity.
+When talking about overpopulation, this is the point, not food production.
 Overpopulation isn't a Malthusian problem, it's a pollution problem.

 ### Existential & the value of life

-It's not just caring for a child, but also being responsible for the fact of its existence, it's experiences, anxieties, etc.

-Life is at best morally neutral.

-The horrors of life.

-I'm not an antinatalist.
+Lastly, there is the existential question: is (more) life worth it?
+This question needs an answer, because that's also what hangs in the balance.
+A new life, with it's own experiences, anxieties and problems.

+Other than antinatalist thinkers (like David Benatar), I think that life as such is morally neutral.
+It's not possible to know if a life will be worth it or not.
+That is to say: I think it's entirely possible to have a life that has sufficient value to the person in question.

+One of the takeaways here should be that, since it's not possible to judge the value of life a priori or as a bystander, it's up to the individual themself, and thus, an argument in favor of total self determination.

-### Reasons for having children
+### Is having children always bad?

 All this is not to say that I'm against having children per se.
-I think that it's certainly possible to justify having them.
+I think that it's certainly possible to justify having them and in the end it's a personal choice, there's no imperative to have or forgo having children.
+But the argumentative burden does rest on those wanting children, and not the other way around, as it is now.

-Christine Overall, in her 2005? work "Why Have Children?", analyses the more common arguments for having children and dismisses most of them.
-She does argue for something.
+Christine Overall, in her 2012 work "Why Have Children?", analyzes the more common arguments for having children and dismisses most of them.
+She does argue for the active choice to have someone new to be part of your life, with all that this entails.
+A total commitment.

-## What I want for society

-Staying childfree as an acceptable choice.

-Deciding to have children to be a more weighty choice.